 The LaRSSA 7th Annual Conference will be held at Glenburn Lodge, Muldersdrift.
 Located in the Kromdraai Valley and on the Crocodile River, Muldersdrift forms part of the Crocodile Ramble, a scenic tourist route generally regarded as the most popular of all the craft routes around South Africa.
-Muldersdrift is the gateway to the West Rand, and forms part of the Cradle of Humankind World Heritge Site.
+It is the gateway to the West Rand, and forms part of the Cradle of Humankind World Heritage Site.

-The pre-conference workshop will focus on "Soil Science Principles for the Rehabilitation of Degraded Land" and will be facilitated by Jaco Koch, North West University, Piet van Deventer, Dries Bloem and Johan Hattingh.
+The pre-conference workshop will focus on "Soil Science Principles for the Rehabilitation of Degraded Land" and will be facilitated by Jaco Koch (North West University), Piet van Deventer, Dries Bloem (Geolab) and Johan Hattingh.